-The composition of the bacterial flora of each sample is then determined by high-throughput NGS (Next Generation Sequencing) of the nucleic acids from the samples.
-This sequencing can focus on the analysis of the DNA coding for the 16S region of the bacterial ribosome (16S sequencing of the V1-V2-V3 regions), or can focus on the analysis of the total bacterial DNA contained in the sample (shotgun sequencing).
+Bacterial flora composition of each sample is then determined by high-throughput NGS (Next Generation Sequencing) of the nucleic acids.
+This sequencing can focus on DNA coding for the 16S region of the bacterial ribosome (16S sequencing), or can focus on total DNA contained in the sample (shotgun sequencing).
 From the generated metagenomic data, a statistical analysis is performed to provide a comparative, quantitative and qualitative study of the cutaneous bacterial population (diversity, relative abundance…).

-Metranscriptomic profiling can also be performed to analyze gene expression and identify specific activated metabolic pathways.
+Metranscriptomic profiling can also be performed to analyse gene expression and identify specific activated metabolic pathways.

 Beyond the sequencing and quantitative/qualitative analysis of these bacterial populations, Smaltis strives to go as far as possible in the exploitation of the results.

-The Smaltis team of microbiologists seeks to explain the data obtained, to establish correlations with the literature and the clinical phenomena observed, to understand the interactions between a compound and skin bacteria and their impact, to anticipate the effect of a variation in bacterial population on the production of metabolites…
+Smaltis microbiologists seek to explain the data obtained, to establish correlations with literature and clinical observations, to understand interactions between a compound and skin bacteria, to anticipate the effect of a variation in bacterial population on the production of metabolites…

 Study of the effect of an extract of Halymenia durvillei on the microbiota of sensitive and reactive skin: Characterization of Reactive and Sensitive Skin Microbiota: Effect of Halymenia durvillei (HD) Extract Treatment.